COPS-IITBHU/Debugit_2022/README.md

 - This is a simple quiz game which has unlimited questions and can be played for as long as you want.

 ## how to run the game
+-Use the link given at the end of this file
 - Clone my git repository in your local system.
 Open index.html on any web server you have access to.

 ## Tech Stack Used